-For our 15th interview — and our first since Antiwar Radio upgraded to a station with commercial breaks, making for a lean 20-minute show — Scott Horton and I began by discussing my recent article, Guantánamo and Habeas Corpus: 2 Years, 50 Cases, 36 Victories for the Prisoners, which allowed me to run through the story of how the prisoners at Guantánamo secured habeas corpus rights, and how, since October 2008, there have been 50 rulings in the District Court in Washington D.C., and 36 of these have been won by the prisoners, generally through rulings in which the judges have exposed the flimsiness of the government’s evidence, revealing how much if it relies on dubious statements made by the prisoners themselves, or by their fellow prisoners, in circumstances involving torture, coercion or bribery.
+For our 14th interview — and our first since Antiwar Radio upgraded to a station with commercial breaks, making for a lean 20-minute show (available as an MP3 here) — Scott Horton and I began by discussing my recent article, Guantánamo and Habeas Corpus: 2 Years, 50 Cases, 36 Victories for the Prisoners, which allowed me to run through the story of how the prisoners at Guantánamo secured habeas corpus rights, and how, since October 2008, there have been 50 rulings in the District Court in Washington D.C., and 36 of these have been won by the prisoners, generally through rulings in which the judges have exposed the flimsiness of the government’s evidence, revealing how much if it relies on dubious statements made by the prisoners themselves, or by their fellow prisoners, in circumstances involving torture, coercion or bribery.
 As I never tire of pointing out, that’s a 72 percent success rate, and it should be trumpeted far more prominently in the mainstream US media than it has been.

 I also discussed my increasing obsession with the fundamental failure of the detention policies inherited by Obama from the Bush administration, which have led to the majority of the prisoners who have lost their habeas petitions being consigned to apparently endless detention, on a purportedly legal basis, not because they had any involvement with terrorism, but because they had been fighting with the Taliban against the Northern Alliance in Afghanistan (or otherwise serving soldiers in Afghanistan, as a cook or a medic, for example) and should, therefore, have been held — if at all — as prisoners of war protected by the Geneva Conventions.